sitewhere/sitewhere-documentation/src/site/sphinx/platform/architecture.rst

 Most of the SiteWhere 2.0 services are multitenant microservices which delegate traffic to tenant engines that do the actual processing.
-For instance, the inbound processing microservice actually consists of many inbound processing tenant engines, each of which is configured separately and can be started/stopped/reconfigured without affecting other tenant engines.
+For instance, the inbound processing microservice actually consists of many inbound processing tenant engines, each of which is configured separately and can be started/stopped/reconfigured without affecting the other tenant engines.

 The new approach to tenant engines changes the dynamics of SiteWhere event processing.
 It is now possible to stop a single tenant engine without the need for stopping tenant engines running in